 - 1. World Champions will be determined by the contestant winning the most money during the fiscal year which may include the IFR. - 2.
-To qualify for the International Finals Rodeo:

-A. A contestant

-must be ranked in the Top Fifteen in the national standings.

-3. To determine World Champions:
+To qualify for the International Finals Rodeo: - A. A contestant must be ranked in the Top Fifteen in the national standings. - 3.
+To determine World Champions:

-A. The All Around World Champion is the contestant that wins the most money in two or more events, (must win \$1,000 or more in second event).
+A. The All-Around World Champion is the contestant that wins the most money in two or more events, (must win \$1,000 or more in second event).

 B. In the event of a tie for a World Championship title, a sudden death go-round will be given to the tied contestants.
-Such a goround will take place during the last performance of the IFR time in the team roping event at the IFR and partners must be picked from the qualifiers.
+Such a go- round will take place during the last performance of the IFR.

-4. Team Ropers may only enter one
+4. Team Ropers may only enter one time in the